Analysis | Four big political questions the Georgia Senate runoffs can help answer

 Turnout is set to break a Georgia record for a statewide runoff as well.
 Democrats have struggled in recent Georgia runoff history.
 But this time they’re cautiously optimistic about their chances, especially when combined with Republican concerns that fraud talk will dampen turnout for GOP voters.

-“Over the course of this campaign, it is clear that the structural advantages that we had, the sweat equity on the ground, has paid off,” said Bradley Beychok, the president of American Bridge PAC to The Washington Post.
-“A day out, it is clear that this race is a toss-up and we maybe have a slight advantage.”
+“Over the course of this campaign, it is clear that the structural advantages that we had, the sweat equity on the ground, has paid off,” said Bradley Beychok, the president of American Bridge PAC to The Post.
+“A day out, it is clear that this race is a toss-up, and we maybe have a slight advantage.”

 If this works or comes close to working, expect it to be a model for the Democratic Party in other swing states, where voter enthusiasm pre-election has often faded when it was time to vote.